rizethereum/claude-code-user-stories-builder/commands/user-story-start.md

    - Similar patterns in codebase
    - Potential integration points
    - What's NOT built yet
+   - Provide real quotes and links to those quotes

 ### Phase 3: Targeted Research Phase (Autonomous)
 10. Based on what's NOT in codebase, search for user needs: